-Maha’s owner/chef Shane Delia (Biggie Smalls) is these days best known as the star of SBS cooking show Spice Journey and for occasional appearances on Masterchef.
-But before all this, the smiling Maltese-Australian was earning his stripes in haute cuisine at the Sofitel’s Le Restaurant, among other places.
+Maha’s owner-chef Shane Delia (Biggie Smalls) is these days best known as the star of SBS cooking show Spice Journey and for occasional appearances on Masterchef.
+But before all this, he was earning his stripes in haute cuisine at the Sofitel’s Le Restaurant, among other places.

 That experience shows.
-The flavours and textures at Maha are familiar, but they’re assembled with more finesse than you’ll be used to.
+The flavours and textures at Maha are familiar, but they’re assembled with more finesse.
 The kitchen spins chickpeas, tahini, nuts, saffron, preserved lemon and other Middle Eastern staples into dishes that are balanced and pretty without being overly fussy.

 Dinner is two, four, five or six set courses.
 Depending on your perspective, this is either a blessing or a curse.
 We like it – your table only has one decision to make, then you can get on with enjoying each others’ company.